awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 Your Amazon EC2 instances must have outbound internet access to send data to CloudWatch or CloudWatch Logs\.
 For more information about how to configure internet access, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.

 The endpoints and ports to configure on your proxy are as follows:
-+ If you're using the agent to collect metrics, you must whitelist the CloudWatch endpoints for the appropriate Regions\.
-These endpoints are listed in [Amazon CloudWatch](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.
++ If you're using the agent to collect metrics, you must add the CloudWatch endpoints for the appropriate Regions to the allow list\.
+These endpoints are listed in [ Amazon CloudWatch endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/cw_region.html)\.
-+ If you're using the agent to collect logs, you must whitelist the CloudWatch Logs endpoints for the appropriate Regions\.
-These endpoints are listed in [Amazon CloudWatch Logs](https://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.
++ If you're using the agent to collect logs, you must add the CloudWatch Logs endpoints for the appropriate Regions to the allow list\.
+These endpoints are listed in [ Amazon CloudWatch Logs endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/cwl_region.html)\.
-+ If you're using Systems Manager to install the agent or Parameter Store to store your configuration file, you must whitelist the Systems Manager endpoints for the appropriate Regions\.
-These endpoints are listed in [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.
++ If you're using Systems Manager to install the agent or Parameter Store to store your configuration file, you must add the Systems Manager endpoints for the appropriate Regions to the allow list\.
+These endpoints are listed in [AWS Systems Manager endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html)\.

 ## \(Optional\) Modify the common configuration for proxy or Region information<a name="CloudWatch-Agent-profile-instance-first"></a>